mike-eason/oledb/README.md

 - `.query(command, [parameters])` - Executes a query and returns the result set returned by the query as an `Array`.
 - `.execute(command, [parameters])` - Executes a query command and returns the **number of rows affected**.
 - `.scalar(command, [parameters])` - Executes a query and returns the first column of the first row in the result set returned by the query.
 All other columns and rows are ignored.
-- `.procedure(command, [parameters], [returns])` - Excutes a stored procedure and returns an integer result, otherwise the return parameter value if defined.
+- `.procedure(command, [parameters], [returns])` - Excutes a stored procedure and returns the result, otherwise the return parameter value if defined.

 Each parameter is described below: